-Our main tester Amber King and her testing team brings a whopping 7 years of experience to the table (see what we did there?).
-Amber has tested and written over 30 different categories for GearLab covering electronics, outdoor gear, and household items.
+Our main tester Amber King and her testing team bring a whopping 7 years of experience to the table (see what we did there?).
+Amber has tested and written over 30 different categories for GearLab, covering electronics, outdoor gear, and household items.
 She is the founder of a local non-profit in Ridgway, Colorado called Treeline Education, which is an outdoor enrichment program.
 On school days, she uses folding tables regularly.
 She also uses them during community astronomy events and at home.
 You can find her working on household projects where each table is regularly employed.
-In addition, she works remotely part-time, using smaller personal tables as work stations in different locations around her home.
+In addition, she works remotely part-time, using smaller personal tables as workstations in different locations around her home.

 The testing for these tables began with deep research.
 We looked at over 40 different products before selecting some of the best to test side-by-side.
 Then the real-life testing began.
 We measured dimensions, shook each at different heights, scratched and sliced tabletops, scrubbed them down, timed setup and breakdown, and used them in the field.
 We used them for crafting projects, gardening sessions, with kids at work, and for events.
 We objectively tested quality by assessing the smooth operation of hardware and key craftsmanship details.
 All to help you find the best folding table for your specific needs.